KasparEtter/ef1p/pages/internet/internet.md

   we will focus on the latter proposal.
   Instead of determining the gaps between domain names directly, all domain names in a zone are hashed in the case of `NSEC3`.
-  These hashes are then sorted
+  These hashes are then sorted,
   and an `NSEC3` record is created for each gap in this list.
   If a DNS resolver queries a domain name that doesn't exist, the name server responds with the `NSEC3` record